emdroid/emdroid.github.io/_posts/2020-10-31-zfs-raid-over-different-drives.md

 {% capture notice_contents %}
 **<a name="caution">Word of caution</a>**:

-Combination of such variety of drives is **discouraged in general**, as each drive has different capabilities and speed (in particular, I expect the SMR drive to be a huge bottleneck).
+Combination of such variety of drives is **discouraged in general**, as each drive has different capabilities and speed (in particular, I expect the SMR drive to be the bottleneck).

 While it can be done and isn't even that difficult to setup, you need to **know what to expect** of such setup and what are its **limitations and dangers**.

 In particular, I'd **strongly discourage** to use such disk setup for **performance sensitive applications and frequently changing data**, like for example hosting databases or virtual machines.

-This solution also has somewhat **greater risk of a failure**, therefore I wouldn't recommend to use it for **critical data** that you absolutely cannot afford to lose.
+This solution also has somewhat **greater risk of failure**, therefore I wouldn't recommend to use it for **critical data** that you absolutely cannot afford to lose.

-In any case, very important data should be backed in multiple places anyway, ideally even in different physical locations - the **RAID-5/6 isn't an appropriate fail-safe backup option**, although preventing a data loss to some extent due to the redundancy.
+In any case, very important data should be backed in multiple places anyway, ideally even in different physical locations - the **RAID-5/6 isn't an appropriate fail-safe backup option**, although preventing the data loss to some extent due to the redundancy.
 For example, it doesn't prevent accidental deletion of files, virus/ransomware attacks, or even complete data loss in case of power surge, fire or similar incidents that are capable of destroying the entire machine.
 {% endcapture %}